 technology in the nanaimo region

 There is no standard definition for the technology sector.
 The difficulty in defining the sector is driven by the fact that the overall economy is increasingly technologically-driven.
 Accordingly, the first step to creating a profile of the tech sector in Nanaimo is defining the limits of the sector itself.
-In 2013, an economic impact analysis of the Nanaimo Technology sector was completed which included 19 unique NAICS codes.
+In 2013, an economic impact analysis of the Nanaimo Technology sector was completed by Nordicity which included 19 unique NAICS codes.
 The sector analysis below is based on the same NAICS codes.
-It is important to note in the less obvious technology related NAICS categories below a review of the all the businesses was completed and only those where majority of the primary business is utilizing technology are included.
+It is important to note in the less obvious technology related NAICS categories a review of all businesses was completed and only those where majority of the primary business is utilizing technology are included.

 The Economic Impact Study concluded Nanaimo Technology industry generated $204.1 million in revenues in 2012, and had expenditures of $155.2 million.
 The Nanaimo Technology sector had a total employment impact of 2,730 jobs in 2012.
 The sector generated $19.7 million in taxes in 2012 ($6.9 million in provincial taxes, $1.4 million in local taxes and $11.3 million in federal taxes).
 For every $1 million in industry output, the tech sector in Nanaimo generates 14 jobs.